Dollar vans in the New York metropolitan area: Areas served

 In Edenwald, Bronx, a van takes passengers 1 mi to the subway at 233rd Street for $2; the fare is halved for school-age kids.
 Many passengers and van drivers know each other, and most van drivers are Caribbean.
 For an additional 25 cents, van drivers drop riders off directly at their homes; help older passengers to their doorways; and assist patrons in carrying packages.
 This dollar van route was founded in 1984 after the Bx16 bus stopped serving Edenwald Avenue.

-Denser urban areas of northern New Jersey, such as Hudson, Bergen and Passaic County, are also served by dollar vans, which are commonly known as jitneys, and most of which are run by Spanish Transportation and Community Line, Inc. Nungessers, along the Anderson Avenue-Bergenline Avenue transit corridor is a major origination/termination point, as are 42nd Street in Manhattan, Newport Mall and Five Corners in Jersey City, and GWB Plaza in Fort Lee.
+Denser urban areas of northern New Jersey, such as Hudson, Bergen and Passaic County, are also served by dollar vans, which are commonly known as jitneys or guaguas, and most of which are run by Spanish Transportation and Community Line, Inc. Nungessers, along the Anderson Avenue-Bergenline Avenue transit corridor, is a major origination/termination point, as are 42nd Street in Manhattan, Newport Mall and Five Corners in Jersey City, and GWB Plaza in Fort Lee.
 These interstate vans are under the purview of the federal government.